QR Code Scanner

 Can QR codes contain malware?

 Not directly.
-A QR code is simply a data container — it holds text or a URL, not executable code.
-However, a QR code can encode a URL pointing to a page that hosts malware downloads, exploit kits, or drive-by-download scripts.
-Scanning a QR code is safe in itself; the danger arises when you follow the link it contains.
+A QR code is a data container — it holds text or a URL, not executable code.
+However, it can encode a URL pointing to a page that hosts malware downloads or exploit kits.
 Always inspect the decoded URL before visiting.

 Is this scanner safe to use?

 Yes.
 This tool uses the open-source jsQR library, which runs entirely within your browser.
 Your image is never uploaded to any server.
-All decoding happens locally on your device, which means your QR code contents remain completely private.
-You can confirm this by turning off your internet connection after the page loads — the scanner will still work.
+All decoding happens locally on your device — turn off your internet connection after the page loads and the scanner will still work.

 What types of data can QR codes contain?